 - All documents will then be sent to the Registrar for final review and request for payment (if approved).

-Transfer of Credits From One USAHS Program to Another USAHS Program
+Transfer of Credits from One USAHS Program to Another USAHS Program

-- Courses taught in a master’s level program that include outcomes and assessment measures designed for the doctoral level may be considered for transfer into doctoral-level programs if they have been approved for such and according to Program Director approval.
+- Courses taught in a master’s level program that includes outcomes and assessment measures designed for the doctoral level may be considered for transfer into doctoral-level programs if they have been approved for such and according to Program Director approval.